 Based on the work of Jay McTighe, within Understanding by Design, teachers work to develop unit lessons.
-The Guaranteed and Viable Curriculum (samples are provided in Appendix B) is aligned to the North Carolina Accountability Model and the Academy's targeted student population and mission.
+The Guaranteed and Viable Curriculum, samples provided in Appendix B, are aligned to the North Carolina Accountability Model and the School's targeted students and mission.
 Teacher-developed units contain learning outcomes that are measured by Standards Assessments, which encompasses each learning unit.
-These assessments are analyzed at the Academy's Data Summits; tracked within the Student Information System in the Narrative Report Card; and include learning activities aligned to the Academy's mission.
+These assessments are analyzed at the School's Data Summits; tracked within the Student Information System in the Narrative Report Card; and include learning activities aligned to the School's mission.
 For example, a mathematics unit on area and perimeter would include students manipulating shapes on their iPads using applications such as Geogebra and constructing geometric models with applications such as Dr. Geometry.